Crowns & Bridges

 Porcelain Crown before and after Photo

-With proper care, a good quality crown could last up to eight years or longer.
-It is very important to floss in the area of the crown to avoid excess plaque or collection of debris around the restoration.
+With proper care, a good quality crown and bridge can last up to eight years or longer.
+It is very important to floss the areas that they are in to avoid excess plaque or collection of debris around the restoration.